 - Employers having 1-100 employees.
 This does not apply to protected classes that do not have remedies available under Federal law or Arizona law.
 In other words, individuals who have complaints based on gender identity, sexual orientation, ancestry, familial status (employment) or marital status may file a complaint with the OEOP from any size business within the Tucson city limits.

-Yes, OEOP will accept documents via email but official forms with signatures should be mailed.
+- Yes, OEOP will accept documents via email but official forms with signatures should be mailed.
 A complaint form may also be submitted in person.
-Forms are available online below and can be emailed to email@example.com
+The department email address is, email@example.com

-If the complaint meets the legal requirements, the OEOP shall investigate and render written findings as to whether there is or is not reasonable cause to substantiate the charge.
+- OEOP reviews complaint to determine if it meets legal requirements and immediately contacts compainant to discuss complaint.
+Wrongful Conduct compaints are forwarded to the City Manager's Office for determination.
+After review and determination OEOP may investigate and render written findings as to whether there is or is not reasonable cause to substantiate the charge.
 Enforcement power is limited so Tucson citizens may wish to file their complaints with external resources.

-The OEOP will make every effort to conciliate complaints.
+- OEOP will make every effort to conciliate complaints between complainants and respondents.